 Wholebody immunotherapy as used by Josef Issels up to the 1970s produced 16.6% five year survival with late stage cancer patients and 15% fifteen year survival using a random sample of the 750 patients who had attended his clinic up to May 1954.
 Both of these figures included a small number of patients with late stage thyroid cancer (ie there were 6 out of the sample of 252 cancer patients who had thyroid cancer and most experienced the same increased survival).

-Reference: Issels, J. Immunotherapy in Progressive Metastatic Cancer – A Fifteen-Year Follow-up.
+References: Issels, J. Immunotherapy in Progressive Metastatic Cancer – A Fifteen-Year Follow-up.
 Clinical Trials Journal, August 1970: 357-365 – editorial by Phillips S. Dr Joseph Issels and the Ringberg Klinik.
 Clinical Trials Journal.
 August 1970: 355-56.

-For thyroid cancer, Ralph Moss, Cancer Therapy, The Independent Consumers Guide to Non-Toxic Treatment and Prevention, reports the following alternative therapy has been shown to benefit in addition to those above.
+For Thyroid cancer, Ralph Moss, Cancer Therapy, The Independent Consumers Guide to Non-Toxic Treatment and Prevention, reports the following alternative therapy has been shown to benefit in addition to those above.

 - Hydrazine sulphate – This is a common industrial chemical that was used as a component of rocket fuel during World War II.
 It was first proposed as a cancer treatment in the early 1970s by Joseph Gold MD, of the Syracuse Cancer research Institute, NY.